ajrazander/hardware/ion-trap-demo/README.md

 * https://youtu.be/1NBOsELakx4

 # Instructions
-There are two phase to this project: assembly, and experimenting!
+There are two phase to this project: assembly and experimenting!

 ### Assembly
 Order and 3D print the parts.
-On the speed controller PCB board, secure wire leads that will go to the batter holder and the DC motor (see step 3 for better image).
+On the speed controller PCB board, secure wire leads that will go to the battery holder and the DC motor (see step 3 for better image).

 ![Assembly picture 1](https://github.com/ajrazander/hardware/blob/main/ion-trap-demo/instructions/photos/assembly_1.png)